Homemade Brown Sugar Recipe: Light or Dark in 2 Minutes

 Why This Works

 During sugar refining, molasses is removed from sugar crystals.
 To create brown sugar, manufacturers just mix a small portion of that molasses back in again.
-That’s what gives brown sugar its:
+That’s what gives brown sugar its soft texture, caramel flavor, and brown color

 What You Need